 Show up at the closing and sign all of the documents to release the property, which should include the deed and settlement statement.
 The settlement statement will explain information about the buyer's mortgage and your payoff amount.
 Make sure that the payoff amount listed on the settlement statement matches the amount quoted by your lender.
 After all of the documents are signed, the title agent will record the deed at the county recorders' office and send payment to your mortgage company by wire transfer.

-- If there's any money left over after your mortgage is paid, depending on the time of closing and the title company's procedure, you might receive the money within a few days, if not immediately at closing.
+If there's any money left over after your mortgage is paid, depending on the time of closing and the title company's procedure, you might receive the money within a few days, if not immediately at closing.
 Closing procedures differ from state to state.
 If you can come up with enough money to pay off your mortgage before selling your home, you can consider that option.
 Unless your lender charges a prepayment penalty, paying off your home early can save you interest and other fees associated with paying off a mortgage at the time of closing.

 - Closing procedures differ from state to state.